 - Supported DNAI list, in the case of SMF.

+- Support of non-3GPP Device Identifier handling, in the case of SMF.

 - For SNPN, capability to support SNPN Onboarding in the case of AMF and capability to support User Plane Remote Provisioning in the case of SMF.

 - IP address range, DNAI for UPF.